Military Service by Men named Pipes

 • Clayton Everett Pipes - (Jan 3, 1897 - Feb 4, 1974) Clayton descends from Joseph Pipes of SW Pennsylvania and through Daniel, Daniel and John Morgan Pipes.
 An Ohio National Guard unit in Mount Vernon became Battery E of the 134th Field Artillery of the Ohio 37th Division, the only group to go to the war as a unit from Knox county.
 Getting off to an early start on local training, it was mustered into federal service August 4, 1917 with strength of 202 men, sent to Camp Sheridan, Alabama, for training, and sailed for France June 28, 1918.
 It fought in three campaigns, on defense at Marbache and Pannes, and in offensive action at Bois de Bonseil.
 The Battery suffered no casualties during the war, but one man, George Gregory, was killed after the Armistice when a dud shell exploded during a battlefield visit.
 The battery returned to the United States on April 2,1919.
 Clayton married Melba Belter in 1922 and they lived in Knox County and raised a family of three children.
 A picture of Clayton.
 (The picture is of Clayton, Melba and Clayton Jr. taken about 1926.)

-• Charles R. Pipes - (Nov 4, 1894 - June, 1969) Charles is a descendant of Joseph Pipes of Washington Co., Pennsylvania.
+• Charles Ronald Pipes - (Nov 4, 1894 - June, 1969) Charles is a descendant of Joseph Pipes of Washington Co., Pennsylvania.
 He descends through Isaac Pipes and Elizabeth Biggs and their son Harrod and his son Jeremiah.
 Charles was born in Morrow County, Ohio and was living at 555 Summit St, in Marion, Ohio at the time of his enlistment.
 He served in the 334th Infantry and also in the 140th Infantry, was in the American Expeditionary Force and was in the Meuse-Argonne.
 He was honorably discharged in May of 1919.

-• Leonard R. Pipes - ( Oct 1, 1889 - May 22, 1942) Leonard was born in Knox County, Ohio, a descendant of Joseph Pipes of Washington County, Pennsylvania and descends through Daniel Pipes and Elizabeth Jolly, their son Harvey P. Pipes and his son Daniel Pipes.
+• Leonard Ray Pipes - ( Oct 1, 1889 - May 22, 1942) Leonard was born in Knox County, Ohio, a descendant of Joseph Pipes of Washington County, Pennsylvania and descends through Daniel Pipes and Elizabeth Jolly, their son Harvey P. Pipes and his son Daniel Pipes.
 Leonard enlisted June 22, 1918 and served in Company "K" of the 336th Infantry Regiment and was assigned to the 83rd Infantry Division.
 He was assigned to the 158 Depot Brigade early in his enlistment and was a member of the Quartermaster Corps.
 He was promoted to Corporal in August of 1918 and made Sergeant in May of 1919.
 He was part of the American Expeditionary Force in Europe from September 1918 to July 1919.
 He was honorably discharge on July 31, 1919.
 Leonard lived his life in Knox County and is buried in Mound View Cemetery in Mt.
 Vernon, Ohio.

-• Warner L. Pipes - (May 1894 - Jan 21, 1942) Warner was a descendant of Joseph Pipes of Washington County, Pennsylvania.
-He descends from Joseph's son Daniel and wife Elizabeth Jolly, their son Waren and his son Charles M. Pipes.
+• Warner Lee Pipes - (May 1894 - Jan 21, 1942) Warner was a descendant of Joseph Pipes of Washington County, Pennsylvania.
+He descends from Joseph's son Daniel and wife Elizabeth Jolly, their son Warren and his son Charles M. Pipes.
 Warner was born in Knox County, Ohio and enlisted in Company "B" of the 45th Engineers there in April of 1918.
 His residence at the time was 10 1/2 Gambier Street, Mt.
 Vernon.
 Warner was assigned to the Coast Artillery and also served in Europe from July 1918 to June 1919.
 He was promoted to Private First Class in October of 1918 and was Honorably discharged July 2, 1919.
 Warner worked for the Pennsylvania Railroad for many years after the war and lived in New Jersey until his death in 1942.
 He was married to Miss Helen Boyle and raised three children.

 World War II